What is the Stock Market Bubble?

 This is one of the most important reasons that lead to stock market bubbles because this is the reason why the gorge between the financial and real economy widens.
 When the market participants are not ready to accept the challenges that the real economy is facing and are still buying the stocks of companies that are underperforming in an expectation that they will gain when these companies do well, it leads to inflation in stock prices and creates a bubble.

 When the loans are available at very low-interest rates and the central banks are still on a rate-cutting spree, then it is bound to cause a boom in the non-performing assets in the times to come because the cheap credit is borrowed by even those who don’t have any intention of actually paying it back.
 Therefore such borrowers are forced to sell assets, and this leads to a reduction in production capacity, thereby signaling a weaker economy and so stock prices start falling.

 #3 – Panic

 When the investors start realizing that the financial economy is about to crash, the panic selling begins, people start booking profits or limiting losses, leading to falling in stock pricing and this initiate the crash in the economy and a time comes when some stocks can’t find buyers at even the lowest low of prices.

 When the geopolitical risks increase and people start feeling unsafe in the country, the stock market initiates dipping, and if necessary measures are not taken timely, the crash becomes inevitable.

 Consequences of Stock Market Bubble

-- Crash of Market: As explained above, there comes a time when the bubble inflates beyond the threshold and even a tiny pin poke can burst it, leading to a crash in the market when wealth is eroded completely, stocks lose all their value and economy goes into recessions.
+- Crash of Market: As explained above, there comes a time when the bubble inflates beyond the threshold, and even a tiny pin poke can burst it, leading to a crash in the market when wealth is eroded completely, stocks lose all their value, and the economy goes into recessions.

 - Widespread Discontent: When the economy doesn’t do well, people’s savings get eaten up, and the future starts looking bleak, people lose hope and motivation leading to instability in the economy.